 Arriving by ferry, your eye will linger at a tiny green islet with a white church, just there at the entrance of Parga port.
-Just above the little town of Parga, on a hill, sits a Venetian castle with its ruined walls.
+Above the little town of Parga, on a hill sits a Venetian castle with its ruined walls.
 Facing the Ionian Sea, Parga stretches around a secluded bay – most of all Parga has the ambiance of an island.

 Parga – Colourful houses built on hill slopes